Vertical turbine pump design improves operating performance in sulfuric acid production plant

 The pump design extends the lifetime of the equipment and allows the customer to increase the MTBM (Mean Time Between Maintenance) significantly.
 The compact design of Sulzer’s vertical turbine pump ensures easy installation and maintenance-friendly operation.
 The symmetric diffusor case design allows the development of bigger pumps for higher sulfuric acid circulation flows than with existing equipment, opening new paths for process development.

-Contact to our expert for more information
+Contact our expert for more information